hamzeen/vue-cinema-app/README.md

 ## improvements
-* Seat could be moved into a deicated component if there are plans to build more features around it.
+* `Seat` could be moved into a dedicated `component` if there are plans to build more features around it.
-* employ typescript.
-It would help overcome type related issues before runtime since javascript is a dynamically typed language.
+* employ `typescript`.
+It would help overcome type related issues before runtime since javascript is a `dynamically-typed` language.

 ## Screens